 If you want to study at university then we’ll do our absolute best to help you succeed regardless of your circumstances.

 The University of Stirling is committed to enabling students from all backgrounds to achieve their full potential.
 We believe that everyone has the potential to succeed and actively encourage applications from non-traditional groups.
+See the University of Stirling Widening Access Strategy and Student Carers Policy.

 The Widening Participation staff support a wide range of different students who can be considered as coming from a widening participation background.
 We work with students, and their parents, guardians and advisers, to help find the right route into university for them.
 There are a number of different options available depending on your background and what you want to study.

 The University is committed to ensuring fairness to those applying to study at Stirling in line with

 Are you a widening access student?

 As a widening access student you are entitled to a range of support from the university.
 You can access support throughout your university journey: as an enquirer, an applicant and during your time studying with us, right through to graduation and beyond.

 There a number of types of students who we would consider to be a widening access student.
 These include:

 - You are from a priority postcode area (check your postcode below)

 - You are involved in the Schools for Higher Education Programme (Aspire North, Focus West, LEAPS and Lift Off)